oracle-samples/db-sample-schemas/README.md

 ## 2. Installing the Samples

-*CAUTION*: Do not use install the samples if you already have user accounts named HR, OE, PM, IX, SH or BI.
+*CAUTION*: Do not install the samples if you already have user accounts named HR, OE, PM, IX, SH or BI.

 The installation scripts are designed to run on a database host with